 That ice-cream shop with its daily changing flavours hits the right spot.
 This is open all day for guests, at no extra cost.

-My daughter enjoyed herself at the kid centre – it had many engaging activities and a loving trained staff.
-This was the first time that we were comfortable leaving her in the kid centre for few hours with the staff – my husband went biking while I went for my scuba diving experience.
-We came back to find her thoroughly entertained and enjoying a simple meal of her choice (kids eat free in the resort!)
+My daughter enjoyed herself at the kid center – it had many engaging activities and a loving trained staff.
+This was the first time that we were comfortable leaving her in the kid center for few hours with the staff.
+My husband went biking while I went for my scuba diving experience.
+We came back to find her thoroughly entertained and enjoying a simple meal of her choice (kids eat free at the resort!)

 Tel: +84 254 3831 222

 [This post was originally published in 2017, and later updated in 2023.]

 Pin it for later!

 Which beach resort in South-east Asia has been memorable for you recently?